 SG: I think [women] probably are not exposed to the idea of working in construction to the same extent as men are.
+Representation matters.
 From my experience with early education boys are pushed harder than girls when it comes to math and science.
 That translates to getting jobs such as architects and engineers and working in the construction field.
-Young girls just don't experience the same exposure.
+Young girls just don't experience the same exposure and don't see themselves in those roles because women are under-represented in the construction industry.